Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Sec

-On July 1, San Francisco is poised to dismantle its most effective public safety program.*
+On July 1, San Francisco is poised to dismantle its most uniquely effective public safety program.*

 A 50-year community-based public safety program is being handed to an armed probation department.